tine3700/micropython/docs/pyboard/tutorial/fading_led.rst

 Components
 ----------
-Inside your blue ESD box you'll find a green Protoskin with a 100 Ohm resistor and a blue LED soldered to.
-This additional hardware fits right onto your pyboard.
-All the components needed, are also in the box not populated.
-To make things easier one skin is soldered up for you already.
+Inside your blue ESD box you'll find a 100 Ohm resistor and a blue LED soldered together.
+If you compare the setup to the schematics in picture 1 You'll find that this is made up simpler to get used to using first external components that you can connect to your pyboard
 You will need:

 - Standard 5 or 3 mm LED